micanogueira/micanogueira.github.io/content/timeline/Own_Business.md

 ## Market introduction

 After creating and validating the business model as scalable and profitable, we started to run the business by presenting a highly qualified team to the market to promote their brand, with a high standard of performance guaranteed.
 We created a platform for registering and managing promoters that gained popularity in a few weeks.
-Our competitive edge and the pain point solution was: in every promotional marketing actions, we nominated a supervisor to ensure that the team makes an excellent delivery based on the high-quality training we set.
+Our competitive edge and the pain point solution was: in every promotional marketing activity, we nominated a supervisor to ensure that the team made an excellent delivery based on the high-quality training we set.
 It did not represent extra costs for the customer.

 It worked well.
 The market started to notice us and spread the happy word.
-As a result, we got most of our clients by word of mouth recommendations.
+As a result, we got most of our clients by word-of-mouth recommendations.

 ## The end